Work with feeds

 Save a feed

 Once the feed configuration parameters are set, you can save the feed.
-After saving the feed, the new feed is created or if you edited an existing feed, the feed is restarted to apply any edits.
-Client applications that use the feed such as ArcGIS Online will update accordingly, including any symbology changes.
+After saving the feed, the new feed is created—or if you edited an existing feed, the feed is restarted to apply any edits.
+Client applications that use the feed, such as Velocity, update accordingly, including any symbology changes.